 The Division is a very important repository for type specimens, which serve as reference points for scientific names.
 Currently, we have over 14,100 type records on our data base; over 2,600 of these are holotypes and syntypes.
 Because many of the early types were cataloged as "lots," the total number of primary types under the care of the Division is nearly 3,000.

 Specimen preparations of several types are maintained in the USNM herpetological collection.
-While 95% of the specimens are stored in 70% ethanol, the collection also contains dry skeletal specimens, glycerine-stored cleared and stained skeletal preparations, specimens stored in formalin (mostly amphibian larvae), and histological preparations mounted on microscope slides.
+While most of the specimens are stored in 70% ethanol, the collection also contains dry skeletal specimens, cleared and stained skeletal preparations stored in glycerin, specimens stored in formalin (mostly amphibian larvae), and histological preparations mounted on microscope slides.
 A single cataloged specimen may be a composite of more than one preparation type.